grafana/grafana-image-renderer/docs/sources/_index.md

 ### Grafana configuration

-Grafana's configuration includes options to specify where to find the renderer service, and which authentication token to use in communication.
-These options are, in INI format:
+Grafana includes options to specify where to find the renderer service, and which authentication token to use in communication.
+These options are:

 ```ini
 [rendering]